vishal-handa/m4-6-node--rest-apis/README.md

 ```

 - Create an API that contains these endpoints.
   - A `/hangman/word/:id` endpoint can also accept an `id` in its url.
-If it's provided, it will return the word object, as it is in the array of words. _This is ONLY for testing purposes._ **Do not use this endpoint in the Frontend.**
+If it's provided, it will return the word object, as it is in the array of words. _This is ONLY for testing purposes._
-  - `GET /hangman/word` This will return an object that contains - the `id` of a random word selected from an array of words - the `letterCount` of the word. **It should NOT contain the actual word!**
+  - `GET /hangman/word` This will return an object that contains - the `id` of a random word selected from an array of words - the `letterCount` of the word.
   - `GET /hangman/guess/:id/:letter` This will return the appropriate status code.
   - If the letter guessed is in the word, return an array of booleans that map the letter's position in the word.
 This will be processed by the FE.